Archive for the ‘Outside London’ Category

 - Much of Lyon is closed on a Sunday, so plan to arrive or deport on this day, or really check your opening times before you travel

 This article has been written by London Thru Cafes.
 The London Thru Cafes App is featured in the Sunday Times 500 Best Apps in the World list and features 120+ independent cafes and 380+ things to do.
-We issue regular updates, and for newcomers to London, there’s a handy survival guide and area guide and access details.
+For newcomers to London, there’s a handy survival guide and area guide and access details.

 Available on iPhone, iPad and iPod Touch.
 All images and content copyright of Tabtoo 2013.